djaskowiak/grouped-container/README.md

 You can download the extension [here](https://github.com/djaskowiak/grouped-container/releases).
 Upload to Qlik Sense server or extract to appropriate Qlik Sense Desktop folder.

-* Qlik Sense Desktop: unzip to a directory under [My Documents]/Qlik/Sense/Extensions.
+* Qlik Sense Desktop: unzip to a directory under `[My Documents]/Qlik/Sense/Extensions`.

 * Qlik Sense Server: import the zip file in the QMC.